rfbaylon/GoalFlow/Coordination.md

 - [ ] Implement REST API to python (imo im not sure we need as many rows as we have -- which is also good news)

 - [ ] Jose Landing Page
-    - [x] Jose Feature 1
+    - [ ] Jose Feature 1
-        - 3.4 Done by Ryan, though its not pretty.
-I mostly did it to understand streamlit syntax
+        - 3.4 Ryan is working on this
     - [ ] Jose Feature 2
     - [ ] Jose Feature 3